smin95/smin95/content/pubs/index.md

 title: Publications
 ---

-Note: Co-first authorships are denoted with *.
+Note: Co-first authors are denoted with *.

 **Others:**